 Directions

-- Activate the yeast: In a small bowl, combine warm milk and sugar.
-Sprinkle the yeast on top and allow it to sit for about 5-10 minutes until frothy.
+- Activate the yeast : Mix warm milk and sugar in a small bowl .
+Sprinkle yeast on top and wait about 5–10 minutes until it gets frothy .

-- Mix dry ingredients: In a large mixing bowl, combine 3 cups of all-purpose flour and salt.
+- Mix dry ingredients : In a big bowl , stir together 3 cups flour and salt .

-- Combine wet ingredients: Once the yeast is activated, add the egg and melted butter to the yeast mixture, stirring to combine.
+- Combine wet ingredients : Add the egg and melted butter to the yeast mix and stir .

-- Knead the dough: Pour the wet ingredients into the dry ingredients and mix until combined.
-Gradually add the remaining flour, ¼ cup at a time, kneading until the dough becomes smooth and elastic.
+- Knead the dough : Pour wet mix into the dry mix and stir until it comes together .
+Then add the last ¼ cup flour bit by bit while kneading until smooth .

-- First rise: Place the dough in a greased bowl, cover with a cloth, and let it rise in a warm place for about 1 hour, or until doubled in size.
+- First rise : Put the dough in a greased bowl , cover it with a cloth , and let it sit fоr about 1 hour or until it’s doubled .

-- Shape the rolls: After the dough has risen, punch it down and divide it into equal portions.
-Shape each portion into a ball.
+- Shape the rolls : Punch down the dough and split it into equal chunks .
+Roll each chunk into a ball .

-- Second rise: Place the rolls in a greased baking dish, cover again, and let rise for an additional 30 minutes.
+- Second rise : Place the balls in a greased dish , cover again , and let them rise for another 30 minutes .

 Tips for Success